facontidavide/cloudini/README.md

 The encoder apply a quantization using a resolution provided by the user.

-Typical LIDAR sensors have an accuracy/noise is in the order of 1/2 cm, therefore using a resolution of **1 mm** is very conservative.
+Typical LiDARs have an accuracy/noise is in the order of 1/2 cm, therefore using a resolution of **1 mm** is very conservative.

 But if you are paranoid, and decide to use a resolution of **100 microns**, you still get really good compression ratios!